ianling/glitchgen/README.md

 # todo
 To-do list in no particular order:

-- random chance to overlap individual sprites (like a "corruptor" or something)
+- random chance to overlap sprites when doing multiple interations (so some sprites will not be overlapped)
+- random chance to rotate sprites
 - multiple colors in each sprite
 - add some way to show the seed used when the server randomly generates one (or generate one client-side instead)